Git Beyond the Basics: Git Bundle and Archive

 Using Git Bundle to Clone a New Repository

-You can even clone a new repository from it:
+You can use Git bundle clone a new repository:

 git clone HeadBundle.git ~/test

 That command will create a clone of the contents of the bundle in a new test folder.
-Other options let you verify the contents of a bundle, list the contents, and so forth.
+Other options let you verify the contents of a bundle and list the contents.